What is Acupuncture?

 Final Thoughts

 Acupuncture is a respected therapy that many people use to manage pain, stress, and a variety of health concerns.
-While it isn’t a cure-all and research is still evolving, it may offer valuable relief and support in conjunction with conventional medicine.
+While it isn’t a cure-all and research is still evolving, it may offer valuable relief and support when used alongside conventional medicine.

 If you’re considering acupuncture: